 How many Capital One cards can you have?

-Maybe you want multiple cards to boost your buying power or earn elevated rewards.
-Whatever the reason, it might help to consider a few things before you apply for another Capital One card.
+Whatever the reason, there are a few things to consider before you apply for another Capital One card.

 What you’ll learn: